-24 Ways Employers Can Manage Stress at Work (Use Them Today)
+24 Ways Employers Can Manage Stress at Work in 2023

 Job stress costs billions of dollars every year because it leads to more absenteeism, medical expenses, and workers compensation claims.

-Here is a comprehensive list of the main causes of worksite stress and a corresponding list of successful ways to help employers reduce stress in the worksite and help employees manage stress.
+Here is a comprehensive list of the main causes of worksite stress and a corresponding list of successful and creative ways to help employers reduce stress at work and help employees manage stress.

 Worksites and wellness programs that have good control of stress at work have healthier, more productive employees.
 They also have lower health care costs.